IArchi/py-photobooth-simple/readme.md

 # TODO

- - Select backgrounds
+ - Improve print icons
  - Improve ImageButton to have some text on the right
  - Test with DSLR and piCamera2
- - Display a black image when camera is loading
+ - Find a better way to create layout.
+PSD with replace images ?
+ - UI for Ready, Processing and Success